Image

 A manslaughter conviction in Harrison County, MO is always treated as a serious felony—and the penalties can be severe.
 Depending on the type of charge, you could be facing significant prison time, including:

-• Voluntary or First-Degree Involuntary Manslaughter (Special Victim): Class B felony, 5 to 15 years behind bars
+• Voluntary or First-Degree Involuntary (Special Victim): Class B felony, 5 to 15 years behind bars

-• First-Degree Involuntary: Class C felony, carrying 3 to 10 years in prison
+• First-Degree Involuntary: Class C felony, 3 to 10 years in prison

-• Second-Degree Involuntary: (special victim): Class D felony, up to 7 years in prison
+• Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, with a potential sentence of up to 7 years

-• Second-Degree Involuntary Manslaughter: Class E felony, punishable by up to 4 years in prison
+• Second-Degree Involuntary: Class E felony, up to 4 years in prison

 The penalties don’t stop when the case ends.
 A manslaughter conviction in Harrison County, MO can come with collateral consequences that follow you for years and affect nearly every part of your life, including:

-• Obtaining Professional Licenses If you hold a professional license in Harrison County, MO, such as in healthcare, law, construction, or commercial driving, a conviction can lead to suspension or revocation.
+• Keeping Professional Licenses If you hold a professional license in Harrison County, MO, such as in healthcare, law, construction, or commercial driving, a conviction can lead to suspension or revocation.
 Even applying for new certifications or licenses can become significantly more challenging, as regulatory boards often view felony convictions as grounds for denial.

 • Civil Liability — You may also face lawsuits in Harrison County, MO, including wrongful death claims, which can result in significant additional financial responsibility.